Bluefalcon04v/LazyReader-Project/README.md

 - HTML file
 - CSS file
 - JavaScript file
-- Background image
+- Background Image
-- Logo image.
+- Logo Image.

 ### Version 1.0 (*Current Version*)
 - Box to add Text
 - A Play button
 - A Pause Button
 - A Stop Button
-- A Speed controller form (0.5x to 3x)
+- A Speed Controller (0.5x to 3x)

 ### Version 1.1
 *TO Update*